xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 This ensures that the compatibility tool will be downloaded, and provides an easy way to test that the compatibility tool is working correctly.

-For a more scriptable version of this, launch one of these URLs:
+For a more scriptable version of this, run one of these commands:

-  * Steam Linux Runtime (scout): `steam steam://install/1070560`
+  * Steam Linux Runtime (scout-on-soldier): `steam steam://install/1070560`
   * Steam Linux Runtime - soldier: `steam steam://install/1391110`
   * Steam Linux Runtime - sniper: `steam steam://install/1628350`
   * Proton Experimental: `steam steam://install/1493710`